soudeepd/soudeepd.github.io/pages/hobby.md

 I have been writing since my childhood, although I have not been much productive in recent years.
 Still, in my leisure hours, I am trying to maintain the habit as much as I can.

 * [My travel stories](https://songsofroad.com/): In May 2019, I have finally managed to start this blog, to keep all the stories from my trips in one place.
-It also contains a selected collection of my good photos from different times.
+It also contains a selected collection of my favourite photos from different times.

-* [Personal blog](http://soudeepd.blogspot.com): This is the place where I scribble other stuff from time to time.
+* [Personal blog](http://soudeepd.blogspot.com): This is the place where I scribble other stuff, mostly in Bengali, from time to time.

 * [Chorjapod](http://chorjapod.com/author/pagladashu/): If you love to read or write Bengali piecese, please visit this website.
 It is one of the best online blogging community ever.